kevvy206/Data-Modeling-with-PostgreSQL/README.md

 ## Purpose
 To perform ETL process on Spakify's dataset for its analytics team<br><br>

-## Background Info
+## Description
 This project is a part of Udacity's Data Engineering Nanodegree program.
 Sparkify is a startup that runs music streaming app.
 The company's analytics team wants to know which songs its users listen to, and requested five tables of relational data.
-Raw data from the app is stored in JSON files, and ETL is performed on the data using a Python module.<br><br>
+Raw data from the app is stored in local JSON files, and ETL is performed on the data using Python module psycopg2.<br><br>

 ## How to Run
 1. run 'create_tables.py'